IBM-Blockchain-Archive/fabric-boilerplate/README.md

 # Debugging chaincode
 To check if your chaincode compiles before you deploy it, run `npm run gobuild`

+# Troubleshooting
+**T:** I have troubles with registering and enrolling users / Login / Invoking and Querying / I get the following errore in console `msg: 'Error:Failed to launch chaincode spec(Could not get deployment transaction for ... - LedgerError - ResourceNotFound: ledger: resource not found)' }`

+**S:** Check `govend` is installed correctly (Prerequisites, `npm run installgo`) and you have a `vendor` directory under `src/build-chaincode`.
+If everything is good with your _vendors_, try to run `npm run gobuild` and see if you are able to build your chaincode, to be sure there are no errors in your code.
+If any of these steps help, search for a similar error in the issues section and open eventually a new one.

+**T:** I am using a Windows machine and I have troubles running `npm install` / `node-gyp` .

+**S:** Consider to have all the necessary to build node modules on Windows.
+Have a look at this [discussion](https://github.com/IBM-Blockchain/fabric-boilerplate/issues/7).

 # Support and documentation
 Hyperledger project:                https://www.hyperledger.org/